 - to arrest and remove convicted criminals who are considered a threat to national security,

 - to arrest and remove fugitives and recent border entrants,

 - to manage aliens who are currently incarcerated, and

 - to offer aliens access to legal resources and USCIS (United States Citizenship and Immigration Services) information

 Legally, local law enforcement agencies like Las Vegas Metro are not obligated to comply with ICE hold requests, but they almost always do.
-If ICE determines that the arestee is actually a U.S. citizen or is not subject to deportation, the arestee should be released.
-Otherwise, ICE takes the arestee into custody and transfers him/her to Las Vegas immigration jail for further proceedings.
+If ICE determines that the arrestee is actually a U.S. citizen or is not subject to deportation, the arrestee should be released.
+Otherwise, ICE takes the arrestee into custody and transfers him/her to Las Vegas immigration jail for further proceedings.

 Immigration bond payments can be made through either immigration bond companies (many Las Vegas bond bail bond companies do immigration bonds as well) or paid directly at the ICE Las Vegas Sub-Office.
 Bond payments should be in Cashier's check or U.S. Postal Money Order made payable to the U.S. Department of Homeland Security.

 President Trump has issued Department of Homeland Security memos designed to make deporting illegal immigrants quicker and more frequent.
 Two of the biggest changes are the following:

 - Before Trump, ICE concentrated on detaining aliens who may pose a threat (like gang members).
 Now immigration agents can now devote their resources to arresting anyone in the U.S. illegally, even if they are otherwise law-abiding.

 - Before Trump, judges almost always presided over deportation proceedings.
 Now courts are expected to employ "expedited removal" without judges as much as the law allows in order to deport illegal aliens faster.